2000 Kosovan local elections

 Local elections were held throughout Kosovo on 28 October 2000, organized by the Organization for Security and Co-operation in Europe (OSCE) and the United Nations Interim Administration Mission in Kosovo (UNMIK).
 This was the first local electoral cycle held in Kosovo after the start of the UNMIK mandate in 1999.

-The 2000 local elections were held for municipal assemblies under a system of proportional representation.
-Once the municipal assemblies were constituted, the elected representatives in each jurisdiction selected an assembly president, who was recognized as having the rank of mayor.
+In each municipality, elections were held for municipal assemblies under a system of proportional representation.
+The elected representatives in each jurisdiction were responsible for choosing an assembly president, who held the rank of mayor.

 The Serb community of Kosovo generally boycotted the vote.
 Local Serb leaders expressed concern that security conditions had not improved to the point where Serbs could safely return to their homes; Dragiša Milović, acting as a spokesperson for Oliver Ivanović, said that Serbs in northern Kosovo would "[would] not register or take part in the vote until Serbs start returning to Kosovo in bigger numbers."
 A Council of Europe report indicated that Serb non-participation was the "main drawback of the elections," blaming the situation in part on "pressure brought to bear by Belgrade."
 The fall of Slobodan Milošević's government, which took place in the middle of the campaign, was described as occurring too late to effect any change in this situation.